Siiir/bernoulli/README.md

   3. `k` > 3000 will trigger only in-RAM caching enhancing computations during one interactive session..

 ## Contributing
 Interested in contributing?
 We're always looking for help to improve documentation, fix issues, or make optimizations.
-Please read `CONTRIBUTING.md` for more information on how you can contribute to the Bernoulli project.

 ## License
 Distributed under the Apache License.
 See `LICENSE` for more information.